armory/minnaker/guides/first-pipeline.md

     1. Click "Add Stage"
     1. In the "Type" dropdown, select "Deploy (Manifest)"
     1. Update the "Stage Name" field to be "Deploy Dev"
-    1. In the "Application" dropdown, select "spinnaker"
+    1. In the "Account" dropdown, select "spinnaker"
     1. Select the 'Override Namespace' checkbox, and select 'dev' in the dropdown
     1. In the "Manifest" field, put this (note the `${parameters["tag"]}` field, which will pull in the tag parameter)